cjstreet/Pewlett-Hackard-Analysis/README.md

 * How many positions will the company need to fill in each department?
 * How many employees and which employees are eligible for the retirement package?

+Currently, Pewlett Hackard employs 240,124 people.
+The chart below shows the distribution across the departments.

 ![Num_Employees_Per_Dept](Images/total_emp_per_dept.png)